 Governance is the framework of relationships (people), structures (committees), systems, processes and culture that supports the operations of an organisation.
-Good governance helps us achieve our outcomes.
+Good governance ensures the achievement of the Department’s overall outcomes in an open and transparent way.
 It encompasses authority, accountability, stewardship, leadership, direction and control exercised in the Department.

 To support the Secretary in the achievement of our objectives, we have a number of committees.
 These are outlined in Figure 3.1.

 |Executive Leadership Group (ELG)||Deals with management decisions and issues across PM&C. It considers strategic issues impacting on the Department, including any ongoing or emerging risks, and monitors performance in delivering outcomes.|

 |Corporate Management Meeting||Discusses key issues and priorities affecting corporate services.|

 |Senior Management Group||Discusses key business issues, including business priorities, key commitments and any ongoing or emerging risks.|

 |Audit Committee||Provides independent assurance and assistance to the Secretary on PM&C’s risk, control and compliance framework, and its external accountability responsibilities.|